 Flexible & Dependent Care Spending Accounts

-Health Care Flexible Spending Account
+Healthcare Flexible Spending Account

 Dependent Care Flexible Spending Account

 You may receive tax-exempt reimbursements for the care of certain individuals in your household, which includes your dependent children age 12 or younger and any other individuals who reside with you and who rely on your for at least half of their support or are physically or mentally unable to care for themselves.
 The IRS states that if you are married, both you and your spouse must be employed in order to utilize the Dependent Care FSA.
 You must file manual claims directly with DBS to be reimbursed.
 A debit card is not issued for the Dependent Care FSA.

 Eligible Dependent Care Account expenses include: